Image: Name, Title, Description

 Digital Exhibitions → Derailed: The History of Black Railway Porters in Canada → Theme: Diplomats of the Railway

-What were the daily activities of a Black Railway Porter?
+A Day in the Life of a Black Railway Porter

 Passenger train porters were noted for their style of dress, their humble (and even demeaning) disposition to passengers, and for their swag back home.
 Porter uniforms included overcoats, blazers, white shirts, ties, caps and polished shoes.
 The uniforms were expected to be spick and span — shoes polished, caps straightened and ties properly knotted.